 Quick Answer

 If story and farming are still unstable, Gauntlette is not your first priority.
-The official English site sells the mode on crowd clear, high scores, and rankings, while the official CBT report says stronger builds and cleaner play became necessary as runs got harder.
-That means the best launch-week Gauntlette advice is simple: bring wide clear, keep one reliable finisher, and value repeatability over theoretical ceiling.
+The mode rewards crowd clear, high scores, and rankings, so stronger builds and cleaner play matter more as runs get harder.
+The best current Gauntlette advice is simple: bring wide clear, keep one reliable finisher, and value repeatability over theoretical ceiling.

 What Gauntlette Actually Tests